Henderson Field (East Midway): History

 First Lieutenant James Muri's aircrew and its USAAF B-26A which made torpedo-attack on Nagumo's carriers in early morning 4 June during the Battle of Midway, June 1942.
 1st.
 Lt.
 Muri is second from left, in the front row.

-Eight B-17E Flying Fortresses of the 431st Bombardment Squadron (11th Bombardment Group) were deployed to Midway on 29 May 1942 and were joined by nine more the next day from the 42d Bombardment Squadron along with five B-26 Marauders (three from the 19th Bombardment Squadron (22d Bombardment Group) that were in Hawaii and two from the 69th Bombardment Squadron (38th Bombardment Group)).
+Eight Boeing B-17E Flying Fortresses of the 431st Bombardment Squadron (11th Bombardment Group) were deployed to Midway on 29 May 1942 and were joined by nine more the next day from the 42d Bombardment Squadron along with five Martin B-26 Marauders (three from the 19th Bombardment Squadron (22d Bombardment Group) that were in Hawaii and two from the 69th Bombardment Squadron (38th Bombardment Group)).
 The Marauders were equipped to drop torpedoes and were under the command of Admiral Chester W. Nimitz, Commander in Chief, Pacific.
 In addition, B-17Es of the 3d and 72d Bombardment Squadrons (5th Bombardment Group) were sent to Midway in preparation for the battle.

 No aircraft based on Midway scored any hits on enemy ships during the battle.

 Because of the threat of a dawn attack on Midway, searching planes were sent out as early as possible each day - usually about 04:15.
 To safeguard them from destruction on the ground and to have the striking force instantly available, the B-17's took off immediately afterwards.
 They remained in the air for about 4 hours, by which time the progress of the search and the reduction of their fuel load made it safe for them to land.
 The four B-26's, the six TBF's, and other planes remained on the ground but fully alert until the search had reached a distance of 400 miles.

 Nimitz believed that the enemy planned a rendezvous about 700 miles west of Midway and ordered that this area be searched by B-17's on 31 May and 1 June, if possible.
 This was done with negative results.
 On 2 June a B-17 without bombs searched 800 miles to the west without making any contacts.
 These searches were conducted in part by two groups of six B-17's flown in from Hawaii on 30 and 31 May, respectively.
 Consequently, their crews were in the air about 30 hours in the 2 days before actual combat, and, in addition, serviced their own planes.